hindu-comm/weblogs/manasataramgini/2010/02/2010-02-08_a-visual-guide-to-avian-phylogeny.md

-observed in oviraptorosaurs and Anchiornis are certainly an offshoot of flight or related behaviors like wing-assisted incline running (even the ostrich and the cassowary appear to have independently descended from flying ancestors \!).
+observed in oviraptorosaurs and Anchiornis are certainly an offshoot of flight or related behaviors like wing-assisted incline running (even the ostrich and the cassowary appear to have independently descended from flying ancestors !).
 The display function was always around for various integumentary structures throughout vertebrate evolution and the feathers merely played their part of being captured into the functional complex of display when they emerged.
-Of course the dinosaurian female “mind” has displayed considerable constancy over at least the past 200 million years in falling for exaggerated exuberances in the form of crests on heads and streamers on tails (shikhA-puchCha- lakShaNa\!).
+Of course the dinosaurian female “mind” has displayed considerable constancy over at least the past 200 million years in falling for exaggerated exuberances in the form of crests on heads and streamers on tails (shikhA-puchCha- lakShaNa!).
 It almost appears that there is an evolutionarily conserved mate recognition circuit that pays attention to these as markers of male quality.